RazorOp/razorops-web/_posts/2024-04-23-devops-interview-questions-and-answers.md

 III.
 Webhooks: WithWebhooks inDocker Hub we can trigger actions that can create and build new images by pushing a change to repository.
 IV.
 Github/Bitbucketintegration:Docker Hub also providesintegrationwithGithub and Bitbucketsystems.

-44. What are the security benefits of using Container based system?
+**44. What are the security benefits of using Container based system?**

 Some ofthe main security benefits of using a Container based systemare asfolows:
 I. Segregation : In a Container based system we segregate the applications on dif erent containers.
 Each application may be running on same host but in a separate container.
 Each application has access to ports, files